Aluette: Play

-The cards are dealt clockwise with each player receiving nine cards and twelve cards should be left over.
+The cards are dealt clockwise with each player receiving nine cards and twelve cards being left over.
 Alternatively, if all players agree, the remaining 12 cards can be dealt to the dealer and first hand (le premier en cartes), the player to the dealer's left.
 Each would then discard the six lowest cards in their hand.
-This is known as chanter (singing).
+This is known as singing (chanter).

 Each deal consists of nine tricks.
 The tricks taken are counted per person and not per team.
 At the end of the deal, the player who has taken the most tricks earns a point for the team.
 If two players have won the same number of tricks, the first to have reached the winning number of tricks wins the deal.
 First hand becomes the next dealer and starts the next deal.
 A game comprises five deals.

 First hand leads to the first trick.
 Any card can be played but only the highest will win.
 If there is a tie, then the trick is 'spoiled' (pourri) and no one wins that trick.
-The player that wins or spoils the trick will lead to the next.
-Players may only communicate to their partner using signals and gestures as described above.
+The player that wins the trick will lead to the next.
+If it is spoilt, the one who led, leads again.
+Players may only communicate to their partner using the signals and gestures described above.

+Mordienne

-A special rule is that any player who wins the last three tricks without having won the previous six, will win the deal and score 2 points.
+A special rule in some regions is that any player who wins the last three tricks without having won the previous six, will win the deal and score 2 points.
 This is making mordienne.
 Players can signal their intention to make mordienne to their partner by biting their lips.
-Players who feel that they may have a bad hand can raise their shoulders signalling to their partner that they should give up.
-Surrendering is an option as it will award only one point to the opposition rather than two if mordienne was achieved.
+Players who feel that they have a poor hand may raise their shoulders signalling to their partner that they should give up.
+Surrendering is an option as it will concede only one point to the opposition rather than two if mordienne is achieved.